REAIABook/REAIABook/readme.md

   ncvTest(base.lm)
 ```

-Given the presence of heteroskedasticity, we then apply White's correction to the standard errors to see if any of the previously significant variables drop out.
+Given the presence of heteroskedasticity, we then apply White's correction to the standard errors to see if any of the previously significant variables undergo large changes in this significance levels.

 ``` r
   coeftest(base.lm, vcov=vcovHC(base.lm, "HC1"))